rizzini/my_personal_bash_scripts/README.md

 - Added `colorize_speed` function for more accurate and flexible color-coding of speeds, no matter the unit mode mode, (green for 2–10 MB/s, yellow for 11–30 MB/s, red for above 30 MB/s) (19/05/2025)
 - Added the interface variable at the beginning of the script (20/05/2025)
 - The new unit conversion logic follow the same logic used by the taskbar_disk_monitor.sh script, which uses `case` (20/05/2025)
+- Fixed: 10 MB/s wasn't being colorized due to an off-by-one in the range check (was 11–30 MB/s).
+Range corrected to 10–30 MB/s so 10 MB/s is colored as expected.
+(26/10/2025)
+ - Performance: replaced `nmcli`-based interface detection with lightweight checks using `/dev/ttyUSB*`, `ip link` and `/proc/net/dev` to reduce CPU overhead when running every second.
+(30/10/2025)

 ---